OpenBB-finance/OpenBB/gamestonk_terminal/papermill/README.md

 ## How to run the report

-1. Before running the terminal, on the main directory "GamestonkTerminal" start a new notebook kernel with: `jupyter notebook`

-2. Now you can start the terminal with `python terminal.py`
+1. Start the terminal with `python terminal.py`

-3. Select `mill` and select one of the available reports generation
+2. Select `mill` and select one of the available reports generation, e.g. `econ`.

-4. This should prompt you with a filled notebok with name: `report_name_date_time.ipynb`
+3. This should prompt you with a filled notebok with name: `report_name_date_time.ipynb`.
+E.g. `econ_data_20210725_193517.ipynb`

-5. You can now write your own personal notes on the notebook.
+4. You can now write your own personal notes on the notebook.
 By doing:
    * Click on the notebook cell that you are interested in writing your notes
    * On the toolbar click on "+" to add a new cell
    * On the tooblar click on "Cell" -> "Cell Type" -> "Markdown"
    * You're now ready to write your own notes

-6. Once you're happy with your report, you can export it by doing:
+5. Once you're happy with your report, you can export it by doing:
    * On the toolbar click on "File" -> "Download as" -> Select your preferred option (e.g. HTML)